Milantex (aluminum hydroxide / magnesium hydroxide / simethicone) and Alcohol/Food Interactions

 - Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0

 - Wohlt PD, Zheng L, Gunderson S, Balzar SA, Johnson BD, Fish JT "Recommendations for the use of medications with continuous enteral nutrition."
 Am J Health Syst Pharm 66 (2009): 1438-67

-There is 1 disease interaction with Milantex (aluminum hydroxide / magnesium hydroxide / simethicone):
+There are 4 disease interactions with Milantex (aluminum hydroxide / magnesium hydroxide / simethicone) which include: